 - Increased risk of osteoarthritis (affecting some breeds more than others)

-From a database of 40,000 dogs, spayed and neutered dogs were more likely to die of cancer than intact dogs, particularly of lymphoma, osteosarcoma, and mast cell tumors.
+From a database of 40,000 dogs, spayed and neutered dogs were more likely to die of cancer than intact dogs.
+Lymphoma, osteosarcoma, and mast cell tumors stood out in particular.

 While it is important to consider the above factors when deciding whether to spay or neuter a dog, it is worth noting that in a study looking at 35 different breeds, most were unaffected by spay and neuter status or the age at which they were sterilized with regards to cancer development and joint disorder risk.6